+SED 392/Guided Study

+.25-1.5 course units

+SED 393/Independent Research

+SED 399/Pedagogy in Secondary Schools

-1 course unit
+.25-2 course units

-SED 393/Independent Research (every semester) .25-2 course units SED 399/Pedagogy in Secondary Schools1 course unit(every semester)Prerequisite: SED 224 and EFN 299In this course, students develop the pedagogical knowledge, skills, and dispositions necessary to become an effective and reflective culturally responsive practitioner.
+Prerequisite: SED 224 and EFN 299

+In this course, students develop the pedagogical knowledge, skills, and dispositions necessary to become an effective and reflective culturally responsive practitioner.
 Students learn instructional design, pedagogical strategies, and various approaches to classroom management.
-Using 'Understanding by Design', students practice the principles of writing lesson and unit plans by creating a two-week unit SED 470/Selected Topics in Secondary Education (occasionally) In depth study and/or field experience in current or specialized topics proposed by t approved by the department. .5-2 course units he faculty and SED 490/ Secondary Education Student Teaching Supervision (every semester) 1 course unit SED 493/Independent Research II (fall) .25-2 course units SED 498/Collaborative Capstone For Professional Inquiry (every semester) This course is designed to promote professional development, problem solving skill during student teaching.
-Through guided discussion, students analyze pedagogical.
+Using 'Understanding by Design', students practice the principles of writing lesson and unit plans by creating a two-week unit assigned by a cooperating teacher in a middle or high school setting.
+This unit is taught and evaluated by the cooperating teacher and college professors.
+This course shares a 100 hour field experience with content methods courses that are taken concurrently.

+SED 470/Selected Topics in Secondary Education

+(occasionally)

+In depth study and/or field experience in current or specialized topics proposed by the faculty and approved by the department.

+SED 490/ Secondary Education Student Teaching Supervision

+SED 493/Independent Research II

+SED 498/Collaborative Capstone For Professional Inquiry

-uring student teaching.
-Through guided discussion, students analyze pedagogical, classroom management and bureaucratic problems they encounter in their field placement.
+This course is designed to promote professional development, problem solving skills, and best practices during student teaching.
+Through guided discussion, students analyze instruction, classroom management and bureaucratic problems they encounter in their field placement.
 In addition, students continue to hone the instructional and assessment skills they developed in their junior year.
 Completion of an inquiry project that assesses the effectiveness of their teaching on student learning and presentation of the electronic portfolio are the culminating assignments of this course and of the secondary education program.